-Brits forking out hundreds on DIY lockdown projects
+Brits forking out hundreds of pounds on DIY lockdown projects

 Nearly three in four (72%) Brits are tackling DIY jobs during lockdown, with some spending more than £500